This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Friendly Compost-process

 Lignon-reduced leaves (with higher calcium and nitrogen levels) include ash, cherry, elm, linden, and maple.
-In 6-months, these leaves will be completely decomposed.
+In 6 months, these leaves will be completely decomposed.

 Resistant Compost-process

-Beech, birch, oak, hornbeam, and sweet chestnut are examples of unsuitable leaves because they are high in lignin and low in nitrogen.
-Magnolia and holly are two more plants that should be included in this list.
+Beech, birch, oak, hornbeam, and sweet chestnut are unsuitable leaves because they are high in lignin and low in nitrogen.
+Magnolia and Holly are two more plants that should be included in this list.
 A typical two-year breakdown period is required.
 Trees like oaks, beech, and sycamore with thick leaves that stick around for a long time have high lignin levels and might leach nitrogen out of my soil.

-How long Does It Take For Leaves To Compost?
+How Long Does It Take For Leaves To Compost?

 Leaves vary in their decomposition times.
 The Long-term Intersite Decomposition Experiment Team (LIDET) study collected litter from 27 North and Central America locations, from the Alaskan tundra to Panamanian rainforests.

-The research showed that leaves in warm and wet regions decomposed faster in the compost pile than those in cold and dry areas.
-The type was also a determinant – with needles (high-lignin) deteriorated much slower than leaves with low levels of lignin.
+The research showed that leaves in warm and wet regions decomposed faster in the compost pile than in cold and dry areas.
+The type was also a determinant – needles (high-lignin) deteriorated much slower than leaves with low levels of lignin.

 Do leaves compost quicker if shredded?